 - The student should consult the supervisor and supervisory committee regarding planned time to completion of a degree before making commitments with a fixed deadline to other academic programs.

-- The student should be aware of the time allowed for a supervisory committee member to critique his/her thesis .
+- The student should be aware of the time allowed for a supervisory committee member to critique their thesis .
 These timelines do not include any vacation time that a committee member might take.
 Professors cannot be expected to read theses while on vacation.

 - The student should be aware that many faculty members submit grant applications to CIHR or other agencies at various times throughout the year.
 These faculty members typically focus exclusively on grant writing for a month or more ahead of each deadline.
 Hence, finding non-supervisory members willing to sit on the student’s examining committee can be a challenge during these periods.